Lluisarull/SE_Competition/README.md

 ## User Guide

+- You can clone this repository by running `git clone https://github.com/Lluisarull/SE_Competition` in your terminal window.
+- Before running the scripts, make sure to set up your environment, installing Python 3.10 and configure the necessary parameters according to the `requirements.txt` file.
+- To run everything, you can type `sh scripts/run_pipeline.sh 2020-01-01 2020-01-31 data/raw_data.csv data/master_gen.csv data/master_load.csv data/clean/data.csv models/model_dictionary.pickle predictions/predictions.json` in the terminal window which runs each file in the src folder.

+## src
 The project is structured in 4 different jobs, each of which is defined in a script in the src folder.

-#### Prerequisites

-Before running the scripts, make sure to set up your environment, installing Python 3.10 and configure the necessary parameters according to the `requirements.txt` file.

 ### Data Ingestion

 This project includes a data ingestion process that retrieves data from an external API.
+Here are the Tokens for the API:
+- b5b8c21b-a637-4e17-a8fe-0d39a16aa849
+- fb81432a-3853-4c30-a105-117c86a433ca
+- 2334f370-0c85-405e-bb90-c022445bd273
+- 1d9cd4bd-f8aa-476c-8cc1-3442dc91506d

 The data ingestion is handled by the `data_ingestion.py` script.
 This script is responsible for making API calls to download the required data.
 The output of the script are two csv files in the `data/raw` folder, one for the load data ('master_load.csv') and the other for the generation data ('master_gen.csv')